JohnCoene/javascript-for-r/_book/1-02-basics.md

 }
 ```

 Above we import the function `str_length` from the `stringr` package using the `importFrom` roxygen2 tag.
 The first term following the tag is the name of the package wherefrom to import the functions, and the following terms are the name of the functions separated by spaces so one can import multiple functions from the same package with, e.g.: `@importFrom stringr str_length str_to_upper`.
-If the package uses very many functions from a single package one might also consider importing said package in its entirety with, e.g.: `@import stringr`.
+If the package imports many functions from a single package one might also consider importing the package in its entirety with, e.g.: `@import stringr`.

 Finally, one can actually generate the `.Rd` documentation files and populate the `NAMESPACE` with either the `devtools::document()` function or `roxygen2::roxygenise()`.